-Pakistan has hit the rock bottom in the educational crisis as almost 40 percent to 50 percent of primary students boasted to be future of the country, can neither read nor write a sentence in Urdu and English.
+The education system in Pakistan has hit the rock bottom as almost 40 to 50 percent of students of primary schools, believably the future of the country, can neither read nor write a sentence in Urdu or English.
 Rote learning is proven as the root cause which reigns supreme unabated since the inception of Pakistan.

-Dilemma worsens because rulers are in deep slumber, and they are unready to realize that instead terrorism, energy woes and economic hardships, the ultimate enemy of the state is none but the rotten education system that bases in learning parrot-fashion.
+Dilemma worsens because rulers are in deep slumber, and they are unready to realize that instead of terrorism, energy woes, and economic hardships, the ultimate enemy of the state is none but the rotten education system that bases on learning parrot-fashion.

 What to talk about others, the most urbanized cities where so-called quality education presumed to be excellent present a dismal picture.
-Approximately 41 percent in Lahore, 45 percent in Karachi, 50 percent in Islamabad and 30 percent primary students in Rawalpindi are unable to read and write simple sentences.
+Approximately 41 percent in Lahore, 45 percent in Karachi, 50 percent in Islamabad, and 30 percent in primary students in Rawalpindi are unable to read and write simple sentences.

-Educationist engaged in Beaconhouse School System Aysha Khalid blasting stale education system commented that most of the primary schools, both in private and public sector, had been fast turning into junk factories.
+Educationists engaged in the Beaconhouse School System Aysha Khalid blasting stale education system in Pakistan commented that most of the primary schools, both in private and public sectors, had been fast turning into junk factories.
 “Cramming has superseded creativity, and the final product is just human debris,” she opined.

 All is banked on what is prioritized and how it is designed and what is execution strategy to achieve set targets.
-One of the disappointing factors that wreck havoc is to place education on lowest on the priority list.
+One of the disappointing factors that wreak havoc is to place education on the lowest priority list.

-Meanwhile, Pakistan stayed below in the illiteracy from Iran, Sri Lanka, Nepal and Burma.
+Meanwhile, Pakistan stayed below the illiteracy of Iran, Sri Lanka, Nepal, and Burma.
 It is adding fuel to fire that that literacy level rated around 50 percent to 58 percent is closely knitted with memorization.

-Since progress on education path is out of sight, Pakistan happily missed Millennium Development Goals (MDGs) on educational reforms which talk about how to instill the sense of creativity into the minds of students and how to salvage system from learning by heart.
+Since progress on the education path is out of sight, Pakistan happily missed Millennium Development Goals (MDGs) on educational reforms which talk about how to instill a sense of creativity into the minds of students and how to salvage systems from learning by heart.

 Ex-Dean in Punjab University Dr. Hafiz Muhammad Iqbal asserted that MDGs called upon Pakistan to attain 100 percent Net Primary Enrollment Rate in 2015 but all in vain.

-Pakistan laid down three education policies in 1992, 1998 and 2009 and a plenty of development plans comprising National Plan of Action 2001-2015 and Education Sector Reforms (ESR).
-However, he said, rote learning phenomenon had not been addressed in a befitting manner.
+Pakistan laid down three education policies in 1992, 1998, and 2009 and plenty of development plans comprising the National Plan of Action 2001-2015 and Education Sector Reforms (ESR).
+However, he said, the rote learning phenomenon had not been addressed in a befitting manner.

-However, in Pakistan situation is worst.
+However, in Pakistan, the situation is worst.
 Rote learning, low enrollment rates at the primary level, a dearth of trained teachers, outdated syllabus, poor planning are the order of the day.

-Special report of United States Institute for Peace on “Education and Attitudes in Pakistan” prepared by Prof at US university Madiha Afzal mentioned that textbooks were memorized verbatim and class sessions did not permit questions from the students, teachers’ presentation of evidence, or discussion of alternative sources.
+A special report of the United States Institute for Peace on “Education and Attitudes in Pakistan” prepared by Prof at US university Madiha Afzal mentioned that textbooks were memorized verbatim and class sessions did not permit questions from the students, teachers’ presentation of evidence, or discussion of alternative sources.

 As per statistics, Pakistan houses 260,905 educational institutions which are imparting education to 41,018,386 students with the help of 1,535,471 teachers.
 The breakup shows 180,836 public institutions and 80,058 private institutions.
-Private sector run 31 percent, and public sector operates 69 percent educational institutes in the country.
-A majority of them are the hot bed of rustic minds.
+The private sector runs 31 percent, and the public sector operates 69 percent of educational institutes in the country.
+A majority of them are the hotbed of rustic minds.

-Pakistan does not enjoy uniformed education system.
+Pakistan does not enjoy a uniform education system.
 There are different systems of education functioning simultaneously.
-Public, private and Deeni Madaris (religious seminaries) are contrary to one another.
+Public, private, and Deeni Madaris (religious seminaries) are contrary to one another.
 This paved the way for polarization creating wide gaps among the people.
-A divided nation cannot put their act together, and this leads to impasse to all kind of development.
+A divided nation cannot put their act together, and this leads to an impasse for all kinds of development.

-The curriculum is the kit of gadgets which help achieve aims and goals of education.
-Unfortunately, it is ancient made to promote Ratta (memorization).
+The curriculum is the kit of gadgets that help achieve the aims and goals of education.
+Unfortunately, it is now in our genes to promote rote memorization.
 It coerces the learners to memorize certain information and facts sweeping reality under the rug that education is the holistic development of an individual.
 The current educational curriculum rates students on their power of Ratta instead of research.

 Cramming-based examination system

-The examination is the tool to evaluate student’s learning.
-It should rely on qualitative and quantitative techniques to comprehensively weigh in the performance of students.
-The standards must make sure reliability of the procedures in the estimation process.
-Pathetically, the examination system is not only fusty, but it also lacks credential to judge the performance of learners.
+The examination is the tool to evaluate students’ learning.
+It should rely on qualitative and quantitative techniques to comprehensively weigh the performance of students.
+The standards must make sure the reliability of the procedures in the estimation process.
+Pathetically, the examination system is not only fusty, but it also lacks the credentials to judge the performance of learners.

 Lack of quality teacher

-Teachers, indeed, anchor education system.
-Their credentials, qualification, experience, training and aptitude act as a catalyst to produce refined future of the nation.
-Student learning, motivation, examination success rate, enrollment rate and the dropout rate depend on the quality of the teacher.
+Teachers, indeed, anchor the education system in Pakistan.
+Their credentials, qualifications, experience, training, and aptitude act as a catalyst to produce the refined future of the nation.
+Student learning, motivation, examination success rate, enrollment rate, and the dropout rate depend on the quality of the teacher.

 Governor Punjab Rafiq Rajwana said that to pace with the world, quality education had to be put in place.
 “We have doled out maximum funds to revamp the educational system, and the flow of grants would see more surge in coming future,” he added.